mileweb/docs-content-cdn/docs/edge-logic/faq.md

 ### How do you include query parameters and/or request headers in the cache key?

-By default, the cache key of CDN360 includes only the hostname and URI without the query string in the request.
+By default, the CDN360 cache key includes only the hostname and URI without the query string in the request.
 It also includes a special variable that is accessible in the Edge Logic: `$cache_misc`.
 Therefore, if you want to add anything to the cache key, add it to this variable.
 For example, to keep the entire query string in the cache key:
 ```nginx
 set $cache_misc "?$sorted_querystring_args";
 ```